dldk-gael/lm-heuristic/README.md

     - an **tree_search.Evaluator** use to wrap an evaluation function (that takes as input a list of **Node** and return the associated list of scores).
 Moreover it adds on top of the evaluation function a memory buffer and keep also statistics about the call to the evaluation function.
     -  an abstract **TreeSearch** from which all tree search strategies must inheritate.
 A **TreeSearch** object is initialized with an **Evaluator** object.
 Then given, a root (**tree.Node**) and a number of tree walks that are allowed, it try to search a leave that maximize the **Evaluator** object.

-- **tree_search.mcts** use Monte Carlo algorithm to perfom the tree search.
+- **tree_search.mcts** uses Monte Carlo algorithm to perfom the tree search.
 The algorithm is divide in several submodules :
     - **MonteCarloTreeSearch** which implements the different steps that are at the core of the algorithm (selection, expansion, simulation, evaluation, backpropagation)
     - **CounterNode** that is used by the MCTS to maintain stastistics over the tree nodes.
     - **EvalBuffer** that allows to evaluate the tree's leave by batch rather that one by one. **ParallelEvalBuffer** makes it possible to run this evaluation is another process / thread.